cph-its/mobimaestro_log_analyser/README.md

 ### Docker files
 The tool uses a docker container to run PostgreSQL and perform the analysis.
 The folder data/ is mounted as a volume to read the input and save the output.
 The volume is mounted at /docker-entrypoint-initdb.d.
 Any .sql files in the folder is run be default by the PostgresSQL iamge after the database has been initialied.
 So the file data/analyze.sql will be run when the container is started.
 The file data/analys.sql contains the SQL commands to import the csv file, run the analysis and store the result in a csv file.

 ### Uptime computation
 The Postgres lag() function is used to compute the duration between consecutive pairs of disconnect-connect pairs.
 Disconnects are expected to be followed by a connect.
-If several disconnects occur without a connect inbetween, then only the last disconnect-connect duration will be used.
+If several disconnects occur without a connect in between, then only the last disconnect-connect duration will be used.

+All statistics is aggregated by month.
+Downtime periods covering more than one month are split correctly into the relevant months.